lumina-desktop/lumina-docs/lumina.rst

 Lumina Screenshot
 =================

+.. _lumina9a:

+.. figure:: images/lumina9a.png
+   :width: 351px
+   :height: 311px
+   :scale: 99%
+   :align: left

 This utility can be used to take screenshots of the desktop or selected window and save them as PNG image files.
 To launch this utility, click the start menu and select
 :menuselection:`Browse Applications --> Utility --> Lumina Screenshot`, right-click the desktop and select :menuselection:`Applications --> Utility --> Lumina Screenshot`, type
 :command:`lumina-screenshot` from a terminal window, or press the :kbd:`Print Screen` button.

-.. _lumina9a:

-.. figure:: images/lumina9a.png
-   :align: left

 The following settings can be used to fine-tune the screenshot: